 Special enrollment period

 You could also drop, switch or make changes to a Medicare Part D plan after certain life events.
 This opportunity to change plans is called a Special Enrollment Period (SEP).
-There are several conditions that may qualify you for an SEP, including loss of current drug coverage or moving outside your plan’s service area.
-There are many different events that could trigger an SEP.
-See Medicare.gov’s list of qualifying life events, along with details on how to change your Part D plan.4
+Some life events that qualify for an SEP include changing where you live, losing your current coverage or your current plan changes its contract with Medicare.3

 Since Medicare Part D prescription drug plans may differ, it’s a good idea to shop for the right plan that suits your needs.
 Medicare.gov offers a simple Part D plan comparison tool to help you find the plan that works for you.

 Many Medicare Advantage plans (Part C) include Part D prescription drug coverage.
-If you are already enrolled in Medicare Part A and Part B, you may qualify for Medicare Advantage.5
+If you are already enrolled in Medicare Part A and Part B, you may qualify for Medicare Advantage.4

 Some Medicare Advantage plans may offer other benefits beyond Original Medicare.
 See Humana’s Medicare Advantage plans to find one that may work for you and see if you’re eligible to enroll.

 If you are within the eligible enrollment periods for Medicare Part D, you can enroll in a new prescription drug plan online.
 You won’t need to cancel your old plan since your old coverage will stop once your new Medicare drug plan begins.
 Your new plan should send you a letter telling when your new drug coverage starts.
 Make sure you switch plans as soon as you can within your enrollment period.
 This may help ensure that you get your membership card for your new plan by the time your new coverage begins.5